s-estrada/DoD-Cyber-Sentinel-Challenge-June-2025/Web Security/Secret.txt-Society.md

 # Alternative Approach
 1. If you don't already have one, create a wordlist with common website suffices.
 Some examples include `/index.txt`, `/robots.txt`, and `/secret[s].txt`.
 2. Download a website fuzzer.
-I'm using [Gobuster](https://github.com/OJ/gobuster), a powerful enumeration and fuzzing tool written in Go.
+Alternatively, I also used [Gobuster](https://github.com/OJ/gobuster), a powerful enumeration and fuzzing tool written in Go.
 3. Go to your terminal and run this command: `gobuster dir -u https://juche.msoidentity.com -w common.txt` (or the equivalent command for your chosen website fuzzer).
    - This command runs Gobuster in directory/enumeration mode on the provided URL using the wordlist `common.txt`.
 4. Gobuster should return `/robots.txt`.